tweakch/DecryptRailsCookie/README.md

 This is your encrypted Rails session cookie.
 Copy its value for use with the DecryptRailsCookie script.

-## Locating the Secret Key Base

-### Finding Your Rails Application's Secret Key Base:
+### Finding Your Rails Application's Secret Key Base

 1. **Access Your Rails Application's Code**: Open the source code of your Rails application.

 2. **Locate the Secrets File**: The secret key base is typically stored in one of these files: